Compare ETS

 Potomac Economics, an independent market monitor, monitors the performance and efficiency of the RGGI CO2 allowance auctions and the secondary CO2 allowance market.

-LEGAL STATUS OF ALLOWANCES: The RGGI Model Rule specifies that allowances are limited authorizations by the participating state’s regulatory agencies to emit up to one ton of CO2.
+LEGAL STATUS OF ALLOWANCES: The RGGI Model Rule specifies that allowances are limited authorizations by the participating state’s regulatory agencies to emit up to one short ton of CO2.

-AUCTION PRICE FLOOR: USD 2.56 per short ton in 2024, increasing by 2.5% per year (to reflect inflation).
+Functioning: Auctions have a price floor of USD 2.62 per short ton in 2025, increasing by 2.5% per year (to reflect inflation).

 Other Information